8 Back to School Tips for a Healthy Year

 4. Establish a Routine

 One thing that kids and adults have in common is that we all function better with a routine.
-Having at least a general idea of what we have to do in a day and how we’re going to go about it gives us a sense of control and direction that, when managed properly, can also mitigate feelings of stress and anxiety.
+Having at least a general idea of what we have to do in a day and how we’re going to go about it gives us a sense of control and direction that can mitigate feelings of stress and anxiety.

 For the Earth